Replicants (The Bear): Music

-Critical reviews
+Reception

 The Daily Beast called Berlant's four-minute monologue a "highlight of the season."

 Richie's line "Who wants to melt some provolone on a fuckin' baby right now?" was deemed especially memorable by The A.V.
 Club.
+The pairing of Rob Reiner and Edwin Lee Gibson was called a "comedy dream team."

 Vulture felt that the episode simultaneously highlighted that although Richie is hilarious he also nurses an ongoing bitterness: "...Richie doesn't know how to have an adult conversation with a male he's related(ish) to.
 He seems to only know how to throw syllabic grenades, dropping lines about Carmy's supposed fear of refrigerators..."